Lancia Delta: Limited editions and specials

+black Alcantara and cloth: As Dealers Collection, plus: CFRP steering wheel centre; aluminium pedals; racing-style gear shifter with CFRP console trim and aluminium knob;

 A notable one-off model was the Lancia Delta Spider Integrale, a two-door convertible built for Fiat president Gianni Agnelli.

 After production had finished in 1994, Bruno Maggiora tried to convince Lancia to continue the Delta with a third evolution which was realized in the Delta HF Integrale "Viola", the one and only "Evo 3" car named by its intense violet color.
 The concept features a new injection system, an IAW P8 ECU and an increase in boost for the Garrett T3 turbocharger, boosting power from 215 to 237 PS at 6,000 rpm and 236 lbft of torque.
 It also features a GKN limited-slip differential, a new clutch for the center differential, a short shift gearchange and revised springs and dampers.

 In 2018, a small Italian coachbuilder called Automobili Amos created a modern version of the Delta Integrale, named the Delta Futurista.
 Power was up to 330 PS and the car itself weighed 1250 kg.
 Additionally the rear doors were removed, making it a three-door body.
 Only 20 examples were produced, each costing £270,000.

 In 2021, it was announced that FIA World Rallycross Championship team GCK Motorsport were set to revive the Lancia Delta as a modern electric rallycross race car for the 2022 FIA World Rallycross Championship.
 The car was to be based on a retrofitted road-going electric version of the model called Lancia Delta Evo-e RX.
 The car made its debut at the final round of the season.
 For the 2023 season, GCK Motorsport committed to running the car in the championship until 2025.
 However, both cars were destroyed in a fire on the 21st of July 2023.

-From 2022 to 2025, three Delta Integrales are participating in the infamous Japan Time Attack event 'Attack Tsukuba'.
-As of 2025, the fastest time of a Lancia Delta set on Tsukuba Circuit TC2000 is 59.689 during the 2023 season.
-There is also a right-hand drive variant of the 16v Integrale participating during the 2025 season.